GeniusesOfSymfony/PubSubRouterBundle/UPGRADE-3.0.md

 - The minimum supported Symfony version is now 5.2
 - Made all `@final` annotated classes final
 - The `symfony/yaml` package is now an optional dependency, if you are using it ensure your application is installing the package
+- Deprecated public access to the `gos_pubsub_router.router_registry` service, use dependency injection when using the service

 ## Removals